raquelj6437/stranger-things-adventure/README.md

 # Stranger Things Adventure

-The purpose of creating this repository was to...

 ![](images/logo.png)

+The purpose of creating this repository was to create a text-based adventure with linked files.
+The adventure that my partner and I chose to create was a stranger things because season two of the series recently came out.
+We also found stranger things to be very interesting.

 Click to [here](start.md) begin.